-- (3) Parking requirements for a lot within the Block F Lands (a "Sending Lot") may be satisfied by dedicated parking spaces on another receiving lot within the Block F Lands (a "Receiving Lot") provided that: - a) the total parking requirements for all uses on all involved lots are satisfied; - b) the lots are adjacent or are not separated by a distance of more than 50 metres, where the use is residential; - c) the parking requirement for Lots A and B, where the use is commercial, institutional or a mix of commercial and residential, are located in the underground parking on lots A and B; - d) the parking requirement for Lot C1, where the use is institutional, is located in the underground parking on Lot A. - e) the obligation to provide such dedicated parking spaces is recorded on title of the Receiving Lot by an easement registered as a charge in favour of the Sending Lot and at the discretion of the Manager a statutory right of in favour of the Crown on terms satisfactory to the Manager. - (4) Visitor Parking Spaces shall be clearly designated and marked as "Visitor Parking". - (5) The number of off-street parking spaces for small cars on a lot shall not exceed 25% of the total parking spaces required for the site for all uses combined, designed as follows: - a) All off-street parking spaces for small cars shall be a minimum of 4.6 metres in length and 2.3 metres in width and shall have a minimum vertical clearance of 2.0 metres, except that where one side of any space abuts any portion of a fence or structure, the minimum width shall be 2.6 metres or where both sides abut any portion of a fence or structure the minimum width shall be 2.7 metres. - (6) Loading - a) Despite the table identifying the required loading spaces by use in Schedule 3 of the bylaw, for the purposes of the CD-2: Comprehensive District, the minimum number of loading spaces required for all commercial uses shall be one loading space per 4,645 square metres of floor area. - b) Despite Schedule 3 of the Bylaw, the minimum number of loading spaces required for a residential use shall be one space for every 100 dwelling units, based on the total number of dwelling units in all buildings on a lot. - (7) Electric Vehicle Parking and Charging Stations - a) For all multiple dwelling buildings or mixed-use commercial and residential buildings, parking spaces shall accommodate electric vehicles in accordance with the following conditions:
+- (3) Parking requirements for one lot within the Block F Lands may be satisfied by dedicated parking spaces on another receiving lot within the Block F Lands provided that: - a) the total parking requirements for all uses on all involved lots are satisfied; - b) the lots are adjacent or are not separated by a distance of more than 50 metres, where the use is residential: - c) the parking requirement for Lots A and B, where the use is commercial, institutional or a mix of commercial and residential, are located in the underground parking on lots A and B; - d) the parking requirement for Lot C1, where the use is institutional, is located in the underground parking on Lot A. - e) the obligation to provide such dedicated parking spaces is recorded on title of the receiving lot by appropriate registered charge. - (4) Visitor Parking Spaces shall be clearly designated and marked as "Visitor Parking". - (5) The number of off-street parking spaces for small cars on a lot shall not exceed 25% of the total parking spaces required for the site for all uses combined, designed as follows: - a) All off-street parking spaces for small cars shall be a minimum of 4.6 metres in length and 2.3 metres in width and shall have a minimum vertical clearance of 2.0 metres, except that where one side of any space abuts any portion of a fence or structure, the minimum width shall be 2.6 metres or where both sides abut any portion of a fence or structure the minimum width shall be 2.7 metres.

+(6) Loading

+a) Despite the table identifying the required loading spaces by use in Schedule 3 of the bylaw, for the purposes of the CD-2: Comprehensive District, the minimum number of loading spaces required for all commercial uses shall be one loading space per 4,645 square metres of floor area.

-- i) A minimum of 5% of all required off-street parking spaces shall be designed with an AC Level 2 charging station at 240 V or higher; - ii) The electrical system shall be designed to accommodate the required number of electric vehicle parking spaces.
+- b) Despite Schedule 3 of the Bylaw, the minimum number of loading spaces required for a residential use shall be one space for every 100 dwelling units, based on the total number of dwelling units in all buildings on a lot. - (7) Electric Vehicle Parking and Charging Stations - a) For all multiple dwelling buildings or mixed-use commercial and residential buildings, parking spaces shall accommodate electric vehicles in accordance with the following conditions: - i) A minimum of 5% of all required off-street parking spaces shall be designed with an AC Level 2 charging station at 240 V or higher; - ii) The electrical system shall be designed to accommodate the required number of electric vehicle parking spaces.